QUICKguils/kom_rk/README.md

-# Spacecraft Control Project
+# Kom'rk ACS design

-This repository holds all the code written for the project carried out as part of the Spacecraft Control course (AERO0036), academic year 2023-2024.
+This repository holds all the code written for the second session project carried out as part of the Spacecraft Control course (AERO0036), academic year 2023-2024.

 ## Basic usage